George Floyd protests: Hamilton City Council to remove controversial statue

 In 2018, Huntly's Taitimu Maipi vandalised the statue in protest at Hamilton being named after the British captain who killed Māori in the Waikato land wars.

-He also called for the city to rid itself of the colonial title and be renamed Kirikiriroa, its original Māori name, and for streets named Bryce, Grey, and Von Tempsky - named after those who led battles against Waikato iwi - to be addressed.
+He also called for the city to rid itself of the colonial title and be renamed Kirikiriroa, its original Māori name, and for streets named Bryce, Grey and Von Tempsky - named after those who led battles against Waikato iwi - to be addressed.

 Maipi told Stuff on Saturday he had planned to pull the Hamilton statue down during a protest.